Medicine: Graduate Applicants

 Oxford offers two courses in medicine, both leading to the same qualification (a Bachelor of Medicine and Surgery or BMBCh) and both open to graduates.

 Graduate entry to the A100 standard course (five years)

 This course is in two stages, a two year course studying pre-clinical medicine, and a three year clinical course.
-As is the case for A100 students more generally, entry to the second stage, the clinical course, is competitive.

 The Medical School will consider applications from graduates for admission to the pre-clinical course.
 However, there is no separate application process for graduates and no places are reserved specifically for graduates, and you would be in direct competition with school-leavers.
 Competition, as you will imagine, is therefore intense, and only the most well qualified applicants would be in the running for a place.

 Applicants with an Honours degree, and appropriate A-levels (see the academic entry requirements) are welcome to apply, but should ensure that they provide details of their school examinations results, as well as actual or predicted grades for their university degree course(s) on the UCAS application.

 Graduate applicants should note that the award (or prediction) of a first class or high second class degree is likely to be a relevant pre-requisite to a demonstration that they are suitable for the academic demands of the course.

 Please note that our standard academic requirements and selection processes apply for all applicants and that a good first Honours degree cannot compensate for relatively poor results in A-levels or equivalent qualifications or qualifications in subjects not directly relevant to our course.